Secure Adaptive Group Testing: Code Construction with Adaptive Private Feedback and a Proof for

 \subsubsection{Testing}

-The mixer receives the $TR_f$ feedback secret bits, divides them to $K$ keys and uses the MDS code to create $N$ new keys.
-Each new key is of length $TR_f/K$.
-Therefore, at each round and for each item $j$, the mixer selects a sub-bin using its internal randomness, and a message within it using the key.
-The result is a codeword $x^{T}(m,f)$.
+For $b\in\{2,\ldots,B\}$, The mixer receives the $TR_f$ feedback secret bits, divides them to $K$ keys of length $TR_f/K$ and uses the MDS code to create $N$ new keys.
+Each new key is of length $TR_f/K$ as well.
+Therefore, using $\mathcal{C}_{1}$ at each round and for each item $j$, the mixer selects a sub-bin using its internal randomness, and a message within it using the key.
+This codeword, $x^{T}(m,f)$, will constitute the $j$' th row in the testing matrix of the current batch.
 Therefore, the SAGT matrix contains $N$ randomly selected codewords of length $T$, one for each item (defective or not).

-In the first round of tests, the mixer has no available (feedback) key, hence it operates using a larger number of tests for that round as given for the non-adaptive SGT in \cite{cohen2016secure}.
-Amortized over multiple rounds, this loss is negligible.
+For the first batch of tests, the mixer has no feedback key, hence the mixer operates using the second codebook $\mathcal{C}_{2}$.
+The mixer selects a sub-bin, with one codeword, using its internal randomness.
+This codeword, $x^{T}(m,1)$, will constitute the $j$' th row in the testing matrix of the first batch.
+Therefore, the testing matrix contains $N$ randomly selected codewords of length $T$ satisfying the condition in \eqref{T_s_na_hi}.
+Hence, the first batch is longer by a constant multiplier, yet amortized over multiple rounds, the loss in number of pool-tests required in the first batch is negligible.